+We note here that reducing the time step would remove the iteration growth we observe on the Johansen and Modified SPE10 figures, and recover a flat curve.
+This suggests both that the maximum time step is too large, and more generally that the interaction between the linear and non-linear solvers can be improved.
+We deemed this out of the scope of this work, but will be an interesting consideration for practitioners observing a similar behavior.

 The last three cases were the motivation for this work, as they are either actively considered for CCS projects in the North Sea (Northern Lights) or used as realistic analogs for future projects in the Gulf of Mexico (HI24L).
 Those meshes, properties and operating conditions are representative of the large-scale CCS cases planned in the near future.
 On those cases, CPTR performs admirably.
 It keeps the number of GMRES iterations well below 100, and is able to provide solutions when CPR can only get to a few tens of percent of the physical time.
 The temperature gradients are located in the near-well region, but they are enough to render the CPR preconditioner virtually inefficient.
 Even for the low-temperature gradient of the HI24L case (only 15$^\circ$C), CPR cannot handle the parabolic effects in the energy equation, whereas CPTR shows no issues and keeps the iteration numbers both low and constant.
-Northern Lights is the most challenging case, due to its equilibrated initial state, complicated fault structure, large temperature distribution (injecting about 90$^\circ$C below reservoir temperature), and its 200-year long migration period after injection is stopped.
-CPTR is able to keep most of the time steps under 50 GMRES iterations.
+Northern Lights is the most challenging case, and CPTR is able to keep most of the time steps under 50 GMRES iterations.